jamf/Jamf-Switcher/README.md

 	- 'url' is set to the URL of the entry selected

 14. The selected app is launched.
+15. In addition, pressing CMD + F will search each instance in the window for a policy based on a string entered, and CMD + OPTION +F will flush a policy matching the criteria entered.

 # Alternatives
 Other folks have created their own apps which reach the same end goal: